-Many classifiers, such as SVM, Neural Networks (NN), KNN, SOM, and RF, are deployed using such features.
+A wide range of classifiers, such as SVM, Neural Networks (NN), KNN, SOM, and RF, are deployed using such features.
 Machine learning (particularly deep learning) advancements have made it possible to locate, categorize, and assess anomalies in medical data.
-The basis of these advancements is the use of hierarchical vectors acquired only from data rather than manually constructed features based on specific domain knowledge.
+The use of hierarchical vectors acquired only from data, rather than manually constructed features based on specific domain knowledge, is the basis of these advancements.
 The use of neural networks (NNs) helps in solving complex problems, such as control problems of grid-connected solar PV systems [11, 12] and anomaly identification in wireless networks using ai (artificial intelligence) technology.
 Due to its extensive usage in image cryptography and secure communication, the synchronization of NNs has recently emerged as a remarkable issue.

 Synchronization is the technique of commanding a slave machine to track a master machine using a controller [13].